nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 but only ever has one Worker.
 A fully synced ethereum node is required - The staker's account needs NU tokens to stake as well as enough ether to pay for transaction gas.
 Stakers can run on a laptop and do not need to remain online since they only need to perform stake management transactions.
-Using a hardware wallet is *highly* recommended, they are ideal for stakers since only temporarily access to private keys is required during stake management while providing a higher standard of security than software wallets.
+Using a hardware wallet is *highly* recommended, they are ideal for stakers since only temporary access to private keys is required during stake management while providing a higher standard of security than software wallets.

 Mainnet Staking Procedure: